turnono/tiktok-mcp/README.md

 ![image (12)](https://github.com/user-attachments/assets/006f9983-b9dd-447c-87c6-ee27a414fd4c)

-The TikTok MCP integrates TikTok access into Claude AI and other apps via TikNeuron.
+The TikTok MCP integrates TikTok access into Claude AI and other apps via your own backend.
 This TikTok MCP allows you to

 - analyze TikTok videos to determine virality factors
 - get content from TikTok videos